LillyMcBride2/learning-journal/learningMarkdown.md

 ---

-To make text italic you can use a single star at the beginning and end of a block of text.
+To make text italic you can use a single star or a single underscore at the beginning and end of a block of text.

 ---